vippsas/vipps-ecom-api/vipps-ecom-api.md

 1. The landing page will be opened in the desktop browser.
 2. The landing page will prompt for the user’s phone number.
    If the phone number is known, it should be pre-filled by the merchant.
-3. Vipps sends a push notification the the user's phone, with a notification on the landing page to continue the payment in Vipps on the phone.
+3. Vipps sends a push notification the user's phone, with a notification on the landing page to continue the payment in Vipps on the phone.
 4. The user accepts or rejects the payment in Vipps.
 5. The Vipps backend makes a call to the merchant's `callbackUrl` with